India’s jewellery market

 Dhanteras, the first day of Diwali, is a day for celebrating wealth.
 Devotees light the first lamps of the festival of lights to welcome Lakshmi, the goddess of prosperity, into their houses to bless them with fortune for the year ahead.

 In India, gold jewellery is a store of value, a symbol of wealth and status and a fundamental part of many rituals.
-In the last decade, 75 per cent of gold demand in India has taken the form of jewellery.
-More than two-thirds of that demand comes from the country’s rural population, where a deep affinity for gold goes hand in hand with practical considerations of the portability and security of jewellery as an investment.
+In the country’s rural population, a deep affinity for gold goes hand in hand with practical considerations of the portability and security of jewellery as an investment.
 This, in part, explains how India’s appetite for gold defies market conditions: despite a 400 per cent rise in the rupee gold price over the last decade, gold demand from Indian consumers continues to grow.

 Gold is considered to be auspicious, particularly in Hindu and Jain cultures.
 The ancient law-giver Manu decreed that gold ornaments should be worn for important ceremonies and occasions.
 Across the country, regional festivals are celebrated with gold: in the south, Akshaya Tritiya, Pongal, Onam and Ugadi; in the east, Durga Puja; in the west, Gudi Pavda; in the north, Baisakhi and Karva Chauth.